chlaplan/MDE-Monitoring-App/README.md

+Microsoft makes no guarantees—no warranties, support, maintenance, performance assurances, or commitments regarding security, compliance, or fitness for a particular purpose.

 # MDE Monitoring App (WPF / .NET 8)

 Lightweight desktop dashboard for quickly inspecting Microsoft Defender / endpoint security posture (local or remote).